leofds/iot-ladder-editor/README.md

 </kbd></p>

 This project is a open source code Ladder Editor that generates code for IoT devices.
 Through the MQTT protocol it is possible to interact with the program variables.
-The current version generates Arduino code (.ino) for ESP32.
+The current version generates Arduino code (.ino) for ESP32 with FreeRTOS.

-It's a desktop Java application developed with Eclipse IDE + WindowBuilder plug-in.
+It's a desktop Java application.
 ## How to execute
 1. Install Java (8+) if it hasn't already been installed.
-2. Install Arduino IDE (2.3+), read the setup guide ([arduino_ide_setup.md](https://github.com/leofds/iot-ladder-editor/blob/main/arduino_ide_setup.md)).
+2. Install Arduino IDE (2.3+), read the setup guide ([arduino_ide_setup.md](https://github.com/leofds/iot-ladder-editor/blob/main/docs/arduino_ide_setup.md)).
 3. Download the latest released .jar file ([Releases](https://github.com/leofds/iot-ladder-editor/releases)).
 4. Run the downloaded file with doule-click if supported, or run the command:<br>`java -jar iot_ladder_editor-0.0.2.jar`